arbor-sim/arbor/doc/install/gui.rst

 Get Arbor GUI
 -------------

-Precompiled and self-contained versions for macOS and Linux are available at the same locations at our `GitHub Releases page <https://github.com/arbor-sim/gui/releases/>`_.
+Precompiled and self-contained versions for MacOS and Linux are available at the same locations at our `GitHub Releases page <https://github.com/arbor-sim/gui/releases/>`_.
 These versions are self-contained and ready for launch.